leipzig/awesome-reproducible-research/readme.md

 - [Awesome Lists](#awesome-lists)

 ## Case studies
 The term "case studies" is used here in a general sense to describe any study of reproducibility.
+A _reproduction_ is an attempt to arrive at comparable results with identical data using computational methods described in a paper.
 A _refactor_ involves refactoring existing code into frameworks and other reproducibility best practices while preserving the original data.
 A _replication_ involves generating new data and applying existing methods to achieve comparable results.
+A _robustness test_ applies various statistical models or parameters to a given data set to study their effect on results.
 A _census_ is a high-level tabulation conducted by a third party.
 A _survey_ is a questionnaire sent to practitioners.
 A _case narrative_ is an in-depth first-person account.
 A _theoretical case study_ measures global reproducibility using non-empirical evidence.
 <table>
 			<tbody>
 				<tr>